-- 1. The identity of the data controller and contact details of our Data Protection Officer dpo@broads-authority.gov.uk or (01603) 610734. - 2.
-Why we are collecting your personal data
+1. The identity of the data controller and contact details of our Data Protection Officer The Broads Authority is the data controller.
+The Data Protection Officer can be contacted at: dpo@broads-authority.gov.uk or (01603) 610734.

+2. Why we are collecting your personal data